RNLB Sir William Arnold: Disposal

 After being sold in 1997, the Sir William Arnold was fitted out as a leisure craft and renamed Our Lady and then Theocrat.
 She was subsequently renamed the Samuel J in Ireland.

 Restoration

 Colin Trowles acquired the Sir William Arnold in 2019 from Blyth volunteer lifeboat station (not Blyth Lifeboat Station), where she had been since 2014.
 After restoration, at Maldon in Essex, she was moved to St Katharine Docks in London as an educational museum, before being relocated to Heybridge Basin in Essex in 2023.

+The Sir William Arnold is moored at Gunwharf Quay in Portsmouth and is regularly open to the public.

 Legacy

 The Sir William Arnold was featured on the 25p stamp in a series of six Guernsey Post stamps issued in 1999 for the 175th Anniversary of the RNLI.